Pringle Midwest Audio Fiction Revival

 Registration fees enable our 501(c)3 non-profit to cover venue costs, provide non-alcoholic refreshments and presenter fees but we do not want these to be a barrier to participation.
 Contact jackie@natf.org for scholarship and volunteer info.

+Funds were provided through a grant by the Leo Gilbert Wetherill Foundation.
 Additional financial assistance for this project has been provided by the Missouri Arts Council, a state agency.

 Renee Pringle